IntelligenzaArtificiale/Free-personal-AI-Assistant-with-plugin/README.md

-# 🤗💬 HugChat but with STEROIDs 🚀
+# 🤗💬 ChatGPT but with STEROIDs and free🚀

  <br />